The 2020 Polish American Vote

 David J. Jackson

 David J. Jackson is Professor of Political Science at Bowling Green State University.
-His research focuses mostly on entertainment and politics.
+His research focuses on the relationship between culture and politics.